-Last week's scheduled economic releases included reports on retail sales, inflation and the Federal Reserve's Beige Book report.
-Weekly reports on mortgage rates and new jobless claims were also released.
+Last week's economic news included reports on inflation, retail sales and weekly readings on mortgage rates and weekly jobless claims.